rust-lang/rust/src/doc/tarpl/safe-unsafe-meaning.md

 get *really confused* and start making a total mess of itself.
 Data that is inserted may be impossible to find!

-But that's ok.
+But that's okay.
 BTreeMap is safe, so it guarantees that even if you give it a *completely* garbage Ord implementation, it will still do something *safe*.
 You won't start reading uninitialized memory or unallocated memory.
 In fact, BTreeMap manages to not actually lose any of your data.
 When the map is dropped, all the